whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

-_I have included an abbreviated version of my reply below because aside from answering some of Gary's immediate questions it ended up touching on a lot of other interelated decisions and trade-offs in Who's On First that probably haven't been discussed or documented as well as they should be._
+_I have included an abbreviated version of my reply below because aside from answering some of Gary's immediate questions it ended up touching on a lot of other interelated decisions and trade-offs in both the design and the implementation of Who's On First that probably haven't been discussed or documented as well as they should be._

 _One of the things I've taken to saying in recent years is that: "Sometimes we